fliermanrw/Project2.3/README.md

-# Game client for Othello & Tic-tac-toe
+# Game client for Othello & Tic-tac-toe  (+ AI Bot option)
-# Use Minimax AI to make a bot move
-# Provides interaction with a server
 # This is a project for the Hanze University.
 For this exercise a game server was provided.
 This game server is located in build_versions.
 This repo consists of the client that provides a user interface for the server.
 A client connects to the server and is able to play vs other players that are logged in.
+Our client has the ability to use **bot functionality** this uses the **MiniMax algorithm** to decide the next move.
+Also this **client provides a user interface for the server**
 At the end of the school period a Othello tournement is held where the AI bot's play against eachother.

 # Deployment